 04 of 07

 The Silver Spirit pool deck and other outdoor deck areas are filled with delightfully comfortable seating and lounge chairs.
-Finding an empty chair is never a problem, and the staff circulate the pool area taking drink orders and offering icy washcloths to cool off the warm passengers.
-I love having a quiet pool area, and I don't think anyone missed the large screen over the pool found on many larger ships.
+Finding an empty chair is never a problem, and the staff circulates the pool area taking drink orders and offering icy washcloths to cool off the warm passengers.
+The pool area is nice and quiet, despite its size.
 The Silver Spirit has only one pool and three whirlpools, but this seemed to be plenty on our cruise, especially since children are a rarity on Silversea ships.Continue to 5 of 7 below.

 05 of 07

 Dining on the Silver Spirit is a real highlight.
 The ship has seven dining venues and extensive room service, all of which are appealing in their own way.
 Complimentary wine is included at all restaurants except Le Champagne, and the ship also has a connoisseur's wine list.

 The Pool Grill is the most casual, serving a Wellness breakfast on the pool deck, followed by grilled foods for lunch.
 The Pool Grill is open until mid-afternoon, so those who return to the ship late from ashore can still have a nice lunch.

 La Terraza serves a delicious buffet breakfast and lunch.
 The fresh mangoes are some of the best.
 The outdoor seating area is much larger than on the other ships.
 For dinner, La Terraza is an Italian restaurant, with an excellent menu that changes periodically.